Skip to main content

 Like all antipsychotic medications, clozapine can cause movement-related side effects.
 These can include feeling like you can’t sit still, painful muscle spasms, and tremors.

 In rare cases, antipsychotics can cause a condition called tardive dyskinesia (TD).
 But the risk of TD is lower with clozapine than with many other antipsychotics.
 Symptoms of TD include uncontrollable muscle movements, typically in the face and mouth.
 TD can be irreversible in some cases.
 And your risk of developing it goes up the longer you take clozapine.
-Let your healthcare provider know if you notice muscle movements you can’t control.
+Let your healthcare team know if you notice muscle movements you can’t control.

 8. Heart inflammation

-The risk for myocarditis is highest during the first 2 months of treatment.
-Make sure your healthcare provider knows if you or anyone in your family has a history of heart conditions.
-And if you experience chest pain or shortness of breath, get medical care right away.
+In rare cases, clozapine may lead to cardiomyopathy, a condition that makes it hard for your heart to pump blood.
+Make sure your prescriber knows if you or anyone in your family has a history of heart conditions.
+And if you experience chest pain, body swelling, or shortness of breath, get medical care right away.

 9. Higher risk of death in older adults with dementia